anwarghammam/CIS580/README.md

 $ copy the content of the docker-compose file in this new created file and save it
 $ docker stack deploy --compose-file docker-compose.yml p
 ```
-<strong> PS: you can always check the services you have on your cluster using: </strong>
+<strong> PS: you can always check the services you have on your cluster from the manager node using: </strong>

 ```bash